 What Are the Sleeping Arrangements?

 Each client room is private.
-Each cottage has a personal wardrobe, shared bathroom, small kitchen, and a common area for TV and games.
+Each cottage has a personal wardrobe, a shared bathroom, a small kitchen, and a common area for TV and games.

 What Is a Typical Length of Stay at HillsidesCares?